-In this section on inventory we're going to look at the different accounting rules regarding inventory and how they are applied in both of these businesses.
+In this section on inventory we're going to look at the different accounting rules regarding inventory and how they're applied in these two types of businesses.

 But first, let's make sure we understand what trading and manufacturing businesses are and what they have to do with inventory.

 Retail stores are always trading businesses as they buy inventory at a low price from a wholesaler or manufacturer and sell these at a higher price to consumers.

 Unlike trading businesses, manufacturing businesses do not buy products at a low price and sell at a higher price.
 Instead manufacturing businesses make products, which they then sell.

 By the way, there may be one other category of business apart from service, trading and manufacturing businesses...
 A business that also deals with inventory...
 Care to take a guess?

-These guys don't manufacture (make) gold or wool.
+These guys don't manufacture (make) corn or gold or wool.
 They also don't buy it at a low price and sell it at a higher price.

 They extract it or grow it in nature themselves.